Ryu-Ackerman/Ryu-Ackerman/README.md

 ### 🖥️ About Me

-I'm a Backend developer learning full-stack development, currently building with Python, Django, and PostgreSQL.
+I'm a Backend developer looking for project ideas, currently building with Python, Django, and PostgreSQL.

 ---